heykayla/my-writing/contributing-guide/guide_contributing-guide.md

 ### About the “Content style guide” section

 A style guide contains a set of standards on how to write and format content consistently.
-If you accept documentation contributions and have established a style guide, explain the purpose of a style guide and share an external link to it for contributors to review and reference.
+If you accept documentation contributions and have established a style guide, explain its purpose and share an external link to it for contributors to review and reference.
 However, if your project does not have a content style guide but would like to establish one, use The Good Docs Project’s [Style Guide](https://gitlab.com/tgdp/templates/-/blob/main/style-guide/template-style-guide.md) template as a baseline for creating one.

 **Example:** Read our [Style Guide](https://example.com/) to understand our guidelines for formatting and writing documents.
 The purpose of our style guide is to ensure consistency in the tone, voice, and structure of our documentation.